 - Saturday, April 13th: Big Trip

 WJCC students seeking to join the GSP After-School program should speak to their school guidance counselor for information on applications, deadlines, and more program logistics.
 Parents interested in enrolling their students should contact the Education Programs Coordinator at (757) 221-2738.

-Each student selected for participation will be matched with a W&M mentor for the 2018-2019 school year.
-Pairs will meet for 45-60 minutes each week during lunch and/or recess/advisory periods and will not interrupt classroom instruction.
-All mentors are screened through an application and interview process, which includes a sex offender registry check.
+- Each student selected for participation will be matched with a W&M college student mentor for the duration of an entire school year.
+Pairs will meet for about 45 minutes each week during lunch, recess, or advisory periods in order to ensure the mentoring sessions do not interrupt classroom instruction.
+All W&M mentors are screened through an application and interview process and then very thoughtfully and intentionally matched with a mentee.

 - Clara Byrd Baker Elementary School